 Qualifying Criteria for 56km

 All standard marathons and races longer than 42.2 km will count as qualifying races, provided that they are held under the auspices of the IAAF (or ASA in South Africa).
 Although it is a prerequisite for participation, runners do not need to qualify before entering the race.
-This information can be supplied at a later stage (4 March 2015).
+This information can be supplied at a later stage, but no later than 23 February 2016.

 International runners are encouraged to comply to the same requirements as South African runners (to have run a qualifying marathon or ultra marathon in the months leading up to the race).
 For this reason we have extended the qualifying period to any race since the last Two Oceans Marathon.
 In the unlikely event of International runners unable to run a qualifying marathon within this period they may enter the race, but they will start at the back.